civicboom/civicboom/docs/security.rst

   throughout (using HTTPS), so login sessions can't be hijacked, and data (eg assignments and responses) can't be sniffed
-  - Most websites only encrypt the transfer of username & password, then send the data back and forth in the clear
+  - Most websites only encrypt the transfer of username & password, then send the data back and forth in the clear; this is like having an armoured garage, then parking your convertible outside with the top down and keys in the ignition.

 Server Side
 ~~~~~~~~~~~